LUX* South Ari Atoll

 Treatment menu covers the standard massage, facial, body-and-scrub strands plus the Asian and Mauritian wellness modalities (Thai massage, Ayurvedic-influenced, plus Mauritian-influenced signature treatments distinct from the standard Indian Ocean luxury template).
 The spa runs as the standard upgrade path through the trip; selected treatments may run as inclusion or as discounted upgrades depending on the booking window.

-Honest caveat on the spa: for wellness-immersion as the trip's centre, JOALI BEING in Raa Atoll at the adults-only wellness-island configuration sits a clear tier above with the built-in wellness-infrastructure programme.
+On the spa: if wellness is meant to be the centre of the trip, the adults-only JOALI BEING wellness island in Raa sits a clear tier above with its built-in wellness infrastructure.
 LUX*'s spa delivers the supporting wellness layer alongside the design-led-luxury dining-and-activity centre.

 Activities and the on-island programme

-The South Ari whale-shark corridor routing is the property's structural marine-activity anchor.
-The southern Dhidhoofinolhu position sits at one of the country's shortest tender distances to the year-round whale-shark encounter zone along the southern reef edge of Alif Dhaal; the daily expedition routing delivers consistent encounter rates across the seasonal pattern.
+The South Ari whale-shark corridor routing anchors the property's marine-activity side.
+The southern Dhidhoofinolhu position sits at one of the country's shortest tender distances to the year-round whale-shark encounter zone along the southern reef edge of Alif Dhaal; the daily expedition delivers consistent encounter rates across the seasonal pattern.
 Sunset dolphin cruises run during the dry window with strong pod-density sightings along the Alif Dhaal channel edge.

 The bicycle programme is the property's distinctive land-activity signature: the 1.8-kilometre island length supports the bicycle-based daily movement with the on-property bicycle inventory and the cycling-route configuration.
 Watersports run the standard scope: stand-up paddleboarding, kayaking, sailing on a small fleet, snorkel-guide trips to the multi-entry-point house-reef perimeter, motorised water sports through the on-property concession, and the introductory dive programme.
 The PADI-tier dive school operates the certification courses and the multi-tank charters as the standard upgrade path.